yablochko8/color-finder-semantic-search/COOKBOOK.md

 };
 ```

+Having uniqueness enforced on the `name` column is handy here, it means we can upsert and use the `name` column to spot if we're accidentally running the script over the same data twice.

 ## Step 7 - Write function to transform source data into DB-ready data

-So I need to run data that looks like this:
+So I needed to transform data that looks like this:

 ```csv
 name,hex,good name